mohammedchakir/RSA-Factoring-Challenge/README.md

 ## *General:*
 The language used in this project is : Python.

-The standard Ubuntu 20.04 LTS is mandatory for compiling this project.
+The standard Ubuntu 20.04 LTS is mandatory.

+For running the project use this command :
+´´´
+time ./file tests/test(number)
+´´´

 ## *Tasks:*